I really like reviewing products, but don’t have the time or patience

 and will be handed down (rather than thrown away) to make way for newer

-tech.
 Ample Resolution

 The screen is the same resolution as previous 7-inch GTs, WSVGA (1024